 Heat about a tablespoon of vegetable oil in a heavy frying pan.
 Season the fillets and sauté them for 2–3 minutes on each side, depending on the thickness.
 They are best eaten medium rare as the meat is very delicate and tender.

 Reheat the sauce and whisk in the chocolate bits until dissolved.
-Spoon the Tracklements Beetroot & Horseradish Relish onto the centre of warmed plates, slice the deer into four or five pieces and arrange on the Beetroot & Horseradish Relish.
-Spoon the sauce around.
+Spoon the Tracklements Fruity Cumberland Sauce onto the centre of warmed plates, slice the deer into four or five pieces and arrange on the Fruity Cumberland Sauce.

 For the sauce